-Jennifer K. Wagner has been practicing law in State College, Pennsylvania since 2007.
+Jennifer K. Wagner has been practicing law in and near State College, Pennsylvania since 2007.
 Her practice has involved transactional, litigation, and consulting services in areas such as residential and commercial landlord-tenant law; real estate law; home improvement and construction matters; condominium and homeowner associations; discrimination; privacy; contracts; and more.
 Jennifer's professional memberships include the Centre County Bar Association, Pennsylvania Bar Association, and American Bar Association.

 Education and Experience